-Autumn in Tuscany is the ideal time for a holiday or just for a weekend: the colours of the countryside and the woods are changing, the leaves start to fall, the villages come alive with many festivals dedicated to the local products of the area and in the cities the art museums inaugurate the exhibition of the new season.
-But there’s more: the atmosphere is really magical in Tuscany in autumn!
+Autumn in Tuscany is the ideal time for a holiday or just for a weekend: the colours of the countryside and the woods are changing, the leaves start to fall, the villages come alive with many festivals dedicated to local products and in the cities the art museums inaugurate the exhibitions of the new season.
 Here we selected three itineraries for an autumn holiday filled with nature and flavours.

-If you are not particularly interested in the fall foliage, the Casentino area offers many other options focusing on history and art.
-Etruscans, and subsequently the Romans, inhabited the area and both left their mark.
-Due to its extreme location at the north-eastern edge of Tuscany, the Casentino has always been a land of feudal possession and still today a lot of beautiful castles crown many locations: Romena, Porciano and Poppi, to name a few.
+If you are not particularly interested in the fall foliage, the Casentino area offers many other options focused on history and art.
+Etruscans - and subsequently the Romans - inhabited the area and left their mark.
+Due to its extreme location at the north-eastern edge of Tuscany, the Casentino has always been a land of feudal possession and still today a lot of beautiful castles dot its small towns: Romena, Porciano and Poppi, to name a few.
 This is also a very spiritual area, where people enjoy meditation and silence.
-Two places devoted to religious contemplation are La Verna, one of the most important and well-known Franciscan sanctuaries (it is said that St. Francis of Assisi received the stigmata here in 1224), and the Monastery of Camaldoli, founded over a thousand years ago by St. Romuald, a Benedictine monk and hermit.
+Two places devoted to religious contemplation are La Verna, one of the most important and well-known Franciscan sanctuaries (it is said that St. Francis of Assisi received the stigmata right there in 1224), and the Monastery of Camaldoli, founded over a thousand years ago by St. Romuald, a Benedictine monk and hermit.
 Last but not least, this area is rich in food festivals dedicated to local products such as mushrooms, chestnuts, cheeses and cold cuts.
 An opportunity not to be missed!